DaniaZehra/SE_Proj/README.md

-To run the project run the following commands:
+ upTo run the project run the following commands:

 docker ps -a